Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience

 The literature describes mathematical trilevel models with an additional upper-level defender, allocating defense resources to protect a set of critical components from attacks \cite{Alguacil.2014, Yuan.2014, Wu.2017, Li.2024b}.
 This adds another layer of complexity to an intricate optimization problem.
 Existing approaches, such as implicit enumeration algorithms \cite{Alguacil.2014} and column-and-constraint generation algorithms (CCGA) \cite{Yuan.2014, Wu.2017, Li.2024b}, require solving the trilevel model multiple times for different defense budgets and load cases.

 To our knowledge, no current approach identifies optimal protected sets based on critical solutions obtained from vulnerability assessments across varying configurations, an essential step for informing resilience-enhancing protective measures.
-We address this gap by first applying an algorithm to identify multiple CAS using bilevel optimization.
-Then, we introduce a method to identify optimal protected sets that exclude CAS, minimizing load shedding in the worst remaining scenario.
-The approach extends the CCGA framework to handle a general list of CAS.
+We address this gap by first applying an algorithm to identify multiple CASs using bilevel optimization.
+Then, we introduce a method to identify optimal protected sets that exclude CASs, minimizing load shedding in the worst remaining scenario.
+The approach extends the CCGA framework to handle a general list of CASs.
 It is readily transferable to vulnerability assessments for CPES.
-Our main contributions are: \begin{itemize} \item An integer programming formulation for identifying optimal protected components based on known vulnerabilities, with applicability to the cyber-physical domain, \item A method to determine protected-component sets across varying grid configurations and scenarios, enhancing resilience to HILP events, \item Case studies on benchmark grids demonstrating the applicability and efficiency of the proposed approach. \end{itemize}
+Our main contributions are: \begin{itemize} \item An integer programming formulation for identifying optimal protected components based on known vulnerabilities, with applicability to the cyber-physical domain, \item A modular method, combinable with any vulnerability assessment approach, to determine protected-component sets across varying grid configurations and scenarios, enhancing resilience to HILP events, \item Case studies on benchmark grids demonstrating the applicability and efficiency of the proposed approach. \end{itemize}

-The remainder is structured as follows: Section \ref{sec:bilevel} reviews existing methods for identifying CAS and introduces a mathematical formulation of bilevel network interdiction models.
+The remainder is structured as follows: Section \ref{sec:bilevel} reviews existing methods for identifying CASs and introduces a mathematical formulation of bilevel network interdiction models.
 Section \ref{sec:trilevel} outlines the proposed method for determining optimal protected sets.
 Case studies on various grids are presented in Section \ref{sec:case_studies}, with results discussed in Section \ref{sec:discussion}, and the conclusion in Section \ref{sec:conclusion}.